Breaking User-Centric Agency: A Tri-Party Framework for Agent-Based Recommendation: Experiments

 \section{Experiments}

-In this section, we conduct experiments to address the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} How does TriRec perform in terms of accuracy, fairness, and expected item utility compared to existing methods? \item \textbf{RQ2:} What are the individual contributions of the two-stage framework to the final performance? \item \textbf{RQ3:} How do key hyperparameters affect the trade-off among tri-party interests? \item \textbf{RQ4:} How effective is the item self-promotion mechanism in Stage 1 at improving the ranking of cold-start items? \end{itemize}
+In this section, we conduct experiments to address the following research questions: \begin{itemize}[leftmargin=*] \item \textbf{RQ1:} How does TriRec perform in terms of accuracy, fairness, and expected item utility compared to existing methods? \item \textbf{RQ2:} What are the individual contributions of key components and design choices to the final performance? \item \textbf{RQ3:} How do key hyperparameters affect the trade-off among tri-party interests? \item \textbf{RQ4:} How effective is the item self-promotion mechanism in Stage 1 at improving the ranking of cold-start items? \end{itemize}